mbolam/mmt/3-marcTools.md

 Metadata Management Tools for MARC

-•	MarcEdit – Intro
+* MarcEdit – Intro
-•	MarcEdit – Using the editor
+* MarcEdit – Using the editor
-•	Regular expressions in MarcEdit
+* Regular expressions in MarcEdit
-•	Pymarc - Intro	• Students follow along with tutorials
+* Pymarc - Intro

 Students will learn:
-•	What MarcEdit is
+* What MarcEdit is
-•	How to transform metadata with MarcEdit
+* How to transform metadata with MarcEdit
-•	How to use regular expressions
+* How to use regular expressions
-•	What pymarc is
+* What pymarc is